 Guidance from Our Building Surveyor Professionals

 You will require guidance on all matters related to the Party Wall etc. Act 1996.
-If you are carrying out works and are unsure of access, please contact us.
-Our experienced Building Surveyor Kingston professionals will give information on all matters.
+If you are carrying out work and are unsure of access, please contact us.
+Our experienced Building Surveyors work across the UK, from Milton Keynes to Southampton to Swindon and are on hand to give you information on all matters.

 To reiterate, it is essential to seek the correct information for all works—rights of Access under the Party Wall, etc. Act 1996 must be adhered to.
 Our Building Surveyor Kingston professionals can answer all your questions.